Khan al-Ahmar (village): Responses and delay

 Minister of State for the Middle East at the UK Foreign and Commonwealth Office Alistair Burt said that the proposed relocation of any people might be taken by the United Nations as an act constituting the forcible transfer of people.
 Some 300 public intellectuals, legal scholars, parliamentarians and artists the world over published an open letter stating that: "Forcible transfer – by direct physical force or by creating a coercive environment that makes residents leave their homes – is a war crime."

 On July 4, Palestinian demonstrators protested the demolition of their village.
-Al Jazeera reported that 35 Palestinans were wounded by Israeli security forces during the protest.
+Al Jazeera reported that 35 Palestinians were wounded by Israeli security forces during the protest.
 The New York Times reported that "For decades, Israel has wanted to clear a large section of the West Bank of several thousand Bedouins."

 On 13 September 2018, the European Parliament passed a resolution on "The threat of demolition of Khan al-Ahmar and other Bedouin villages" warning "...that the demolition of Khan al-Ahmar and the forcible transfer of its residents would constitute a grave breach of international humanitarian law;"

 On 30 September, a day before the demolition deadline, thousands of protesters gathered near the village.

 On 1 October 2018, Amnesty International stated that the demolition of Khan al-Ahmar would constitute a "cruel blow and war crime".
 It pointed it out that "the Court ruled that the village was built without relevant building permits, even though these are impossible for Palestinians to obtain in the Israeli-controlled areas of the West Bank known as Area C".

 In early October 2018, Jewish community and religious leaders in the United States submitted a letter to Prime Minister Benjamin Netanyahu to stop the demolition of the village.
 They've stated that in their opinion the demolition would "add another obstacle to the already frayed efforts to resolve the Palestinian – Israeli conflict, further hindering the path to peace and justice".

 The preparation for the demolition started around 15 October.
 On that day, two Israelis and two Palestinians were detained after climbing on top of bulldozer.
 Activists reported that security forces had been "violently pushing back dozens of protesters" who had converged on the scene upon the arrival of Israeli troops, and that at least three had been injured.
 Many other bulldozers were also on site to pave additional roads in preparation for the demolition, alongside around 50 Israeli police and border police officers.